AgoraIO/agora_doc_source/en-US/markdown/Remote Desktop & Control/start_control_windows.md

 ## Next steps

-To ensure security in the formal production environment, you must generate tokens for authentication on your app server.
+To ensure security in your formal production environment, you must generate tokens for authentication on your app server.
 The Agora RDC SDK uses the message service and authentication logic in the Agora RTM service.
 For details, see [Authenticate with RTM tokens](./token_server_rtm?platform=All%20Platforms).